-Prepare a check-in list or sign-in sheet for volunteers.
+Prepare a check-in list for volunteers.

 Prepare Volunteer Job List: assign volunteers for each round, role, job need.

 (Try to use adults--especially those who have experience with OBOB--for the position of moderator.
 High school and college students make wonderful time and scorekeepers.)